-Students can buy snacks and drinks in our restaurant on the 2nd floor in the Aula/canteen.
+Students can buy snacks and drinks in the Aula/canteen.
 Alternatively, of course, students may wish to bring their own food and drink to school.

 The microwave in the SC canteen must be cleaned after each use by the student using it.
 Please follow the clear directions on its use.